TylerTwoForks/TylerTwoForks/README.md

-### Hi there 👋
+### Hello!

-I'm currently working as a consultant in the Salesforce industry.
-We focus in writing custom web applications on top of the Salesforce platform.
+I am currently working as a consultant in the Salesforce industry.
+My firm focuses on writing full, custom web applications on top of the Salesforce platform.
+We think of Salesforce more as a platform that stricly an SMS.
+It is amazing what you can do with some custom development effort.

+My skillset incldues
+- Java
+- Apex (salesforce backend language)
+- JavaScript
+- HTML
+- CSS
+- I have dabbled in AWS, GCP, and Heroku over the years.

-Currently, I am looking for open source Java projects to contribute to.
+I am open for consulting work in the Salesforce or Java ecosystems.

 <!--
 **TylerTwoForks/TylerTwoForks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.